yorgath/orthogram/docs/api.rst

 .. code-block:: python

    import yaml
-   from orthogram import Builder, write_svg
+   from orthogram import Builder, write_png

    builder = Builder()
    with open("diagram.yaml") as f:
        data = yaml.safe_load(f)
        builder.add(data)
-   write_svg(builder.diagram_def, "diagram.svg")
+   write_png(builder.diagram_def, "diagram.png")

 If you have to be more specific, :py:class:`Builder` provides the following methods: